git-push-aditya/secondbrain-fe/README.md

 # SecondBrain — Frontend

-**SecondBrain** is a second-brain web application that helps users store, organize, and intelligently interact with personal links.
+**SecondBrain** is a web application that helps users store, organize, and intelligently interact with personal links.
 This repository contains the **frontend** codebase, designed for a smooth and focused user experience.

 ## ✨ Features